prateeksawhney97/prateeksawhney97/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working as an Explore Machine Learning Facilitator
+- 🔭 I’m currently working as an Explore Machine Learning Facilitator @ Google, India
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on Data Science and Machine Learning Projects
 - 💬 Ask me about Ethereum Blockchain, Deep Learning and Computer Vision